OpenCAPI/oc-accel-doc/web-doc/docs/apps_notes/Installing_an_OC-AD9H7_on_IC922.md

 sudo oc-flash-script oc_my_user_image_primary.bin oc_my_user_image_secondary.bin
 ```

+!!!Note
+    At the time of writing oc-utils doesn't support online programming of OC-AD9H7 yet.
+JTAG programming is required.

 ## Running the Test Image if card has been already programmed with a OC image